designstem/projects/spirals/index.md

 2. allow one more dice roll down simultaneously
 3. assure the random outcome of the dice
 4. save space
-5. be fair – the players should not to be able to manipulate the outcome.
+5. be fair – the players should not be able to manipulate the outcome.

 </div>